 Bile, the fluid your small intestine uses to digest food, is produced by the liver and flows into the duodenum, or the upper part of the small intestine.
 It normally can’t back up into the stomach because of a one-way valve called the pylorus that lets food go down, but not up.
 However, if that valve becomes damaged or doesn’t function the way it should, bile reflux may occur.

 It is not uncommon for patients to experience bile reflux after gallbladder removal.
 Studies show that bile reflux occurs in 80% to 90% of patients who have had gallbladder surgery.
 So, you’re actually more likely to have bile reflux after having your gallbladder removed.
 The reason for this is due to how your body normally stores bile in the gallbladder.
 Once the gallbladder is removed, bile may overflow directly into the stomach.

-Bile reflux causes the following symptoms:
+Bile reflux signs include the following symptoms: